substrate-system/tapout/README.md

 ```

 The HTML reporter generates an `index.html` file by default with:
-- Beautiful, responsive design

 - Test summary with pass/fail counts and percentages
 - Individual test results with status indicators
 - Browser and timing information
-- Perfect for CI/CD or sharing results

 **Output Control:**
 - `--outdir <path>` - Specify where to save the HTML report